-Pennsylvania Shell is a building a petrochemical (ethane polymer) plant in Potter Township, about 30 miles north of Pittsburgh.
-It will be owned and operated by Shell Oil Company, the American subsidiary of Royal Dutch Shell.
+Pennsylvania Shell has built a petrochemical (ethane polymer) plant in Potter Township, about 30 miles north of Pittsburgh.
+It is owned and operated by Shell Oil Company, the American subsidiary of Royal Dutch Shell.
 Get the facts from the Breathe Project of what this means for Beaver County here.

 Fracking is the process of injecting liquid at high pressure into subterranean rocks, boreholes, etc. so as to force open existing fissures and extract oil or gas.